 Health Insurance.
-International students and any dependents at DSU are required to participate in the international health insurance plan offered through the University.
+International students are required to participate in the international group health insurance plan offered through the University.
 The fee for health insurance is charged per semester and is automatically assessed with tuition and other student fees.
-Enrollment is mandatory unless the student is covered under a health plan offered through a U.S. employer, either as the employee or the dependent of an employee.
-Proof of such coverage must be submitted prior to arrival at Delta State University.
-Students who lose employer provided coverage during the school year must inform the International Student Advisor immediately.
-The international student health insurance program is coordinated through International Student Services, a Division of the Student Success Center.
+Enrollment is mandatory unless e student is 25 years or above and covered under private health plan through the Delta State University approved insurance company.
+Proof of such coverage must be submitted prior to arrival at Delta State University and updated at the beginning of each semester of enrollment.
+Students who are 25 or above that do not enroll in or renew private coverage through the University approved insurance company will be automatically enrolled in group health insurance plan and must pay the full cost of his/her specific policy charge.

 Health Requirements.
-Two dates, at least 30 days apart, for MMR vccinations (Mumps, Measles, and Ra8ubella) and a negative TB chest x-ray are required prior to admission and both must include an original physician's signature.
-In addition, the MS Institutions of Higher Learning requires that all first-semester new international students must have proof of test screening for tuberculosis by a negative chest x-ray and IGRA (Interferon Gamma Release Assays) performed in the United States prior to the start of classes.
-International Student Services assists in arranging these screenings, and the fees for the x-ray and IGRA test are added to the student's DSU account.
+Verification of two MMR vaccinations (Mumps, Measles, and Rubella) dated at least 30 days apart and a negative TB chest x-ray are required prior to university acceptance and both must include an original physician's signature.
+In addition, the MS Institutions of Higher Learning (IHL) requires that all first-semester new international students complete test screening for tuberculosis by a negative chest x-ray and IGRA (Interferon Gamma Release Assays) performed in the United States, upon arrival to University campus, and results be submitted to the University prior to the start of classes.
+International Student Services will coordinate the IHL TB testing for all first-semester international students during International Student Orientation.

 Issuance of Nonimmigrant Student Visa Documents.
-Once a student who lives outside of the U.S. has been approved for admission to Delta State University, the International Student Admissions Office will review and issue the proper immigration document (Form I-20) and letter of acceptance via mail.
+Once a student who lives outside of the U.S. has been approved for admission to Delta State University, International Student Services will review and issue the proper immigration document (Form I-20) and letter of acceptance via mail.
 To obtain an F-1 visa, students must contact the nearest U.S. embassy or consulate in their home country to determine application requirements, procedures, hours, fees, and processing times.
 Students must take the following documents with them to the meeting at the embassy: I-20, letter of acceptance to Delta State University, passport, a copy of the financial portfolio, and strong evidence of intent to return to their home country after completion of studies.
 Students who are already in the United States must contact the International Office for instructions on transfer procedures of their immigration status, and/or changes of status if necessary.
 Please note that it is the student's responsibility to be aware of the terms and conditions concerning his or her admission and authorized stay in the United States.

 International Students with F-1 Status Transferring to Delta State from another School in the United States.
 Students who wish to transfer to Delta State from another school in the United States must have maintained their immigration status to be eligible for a transfer.
 They must submit a financial portfolio for their program of study along with copies of their current Form I-20, passport, visa, and I-94 card.
 When a student has been approved for admission to Delta State University, the Form I-20 (for F-1 Visa holders) will be mailed to the student with instructions for completing an immigration transfer.
 A transfer of F-1 status from one school to another may be accomplished by providing evidence that the student was "in status" the previous semester.
-The International Student Admissions Office has a School Transfer Form that must be completed and signed by their current school official.
+International Student Services has a School Transfer Form that must be completed and signed by their current school official.